 To follow from my Rome-location film list which I made last April, here is the list of 10 films that showcase the delightful City of Light – Paris, a permanent place for romance, charm, elegance and sophistication.
-As usual, this is a subjective, in no particular order, slightly “off the beaten path” films list.

 Tag: French-Language Films